Skip to main content

 • Ignoring stablecoin swaps.
 Yes, swapping DAI for USDC is a disposal even though the gain is tiny.
 Missing hundreds of these can trigger HMRC questions about unreported disposals.

 • Not tracking LP token cost basis.
 The LP token you received when depositing has a cost basis.
 If you don't track it, your withdrawal gain calculation will be wrong.
+A UK crypto tax calculator built for DeFi keeps the LP-token pool separate from the underlying pair so the maths stays straight.

 • Double-counting gauge deposits.
-Staking LP tokens in a gauge isn't a disposal — you're depositing them into a staking contract, not exchanging them for something new.
+Staking LP tokens in a gauge isn't a disposal.
+You're depositing them into a staking contract, not exchanging them for something new.
 Some tools create phantom events here.

 How ChainTax classifies Curve transactions

-Our classification engine recognises Curve's on-chain contracts across Ethereum mainnet — pool swaps, the Minter contract for CRV claims, gauge deposits and withdrawals, and LP token minting/burning.
+Our classification engine recognises Curve's on-chain contracts across Ethereum mainnet: pool swaps, the Minter contract for CRV claims, gauge deposits and withdrawals, and LP token minting/burning.
 Each transaction type maps to the correct HMRC category:

 • Pool swaps → Capital gain (disposal at market value)